 - Bags of trail mix

-- Small apples (halved for little ones)
+- Small apples

-- Bananas (halved for little ones)
+- Bananas

 - Honey roasted almonds

 2. When the family is hungry, pull out the box and leave it on the counter for them to pick/choose their snack(s).
-Put it away when they’ve chosen and make them wait until mealtime to eat again.
+Put it away when they’ve chosen and have them wait until mealtime to eat again.

 Don’t throw your kitchen scraps into the trash can!
-Make vegetable soup or homemade stock instead.
+Make Vegetable Soup or Homemade Stock instead.
 Here’s what I’ve used from my fridge to make minestrone soup:

 - Celery